This page contains affiliate links. Please read our disclosure for more info.

 2) Take the JR Yamanote line to Tokyo Station then change to the JR Keiyo or JR Musashino line to Maihama.
 It takes about 45 minutes.

 - Eastside Cafe – A table service restaurant that requires a reservation.
-The only vegetarian option is pasta.
-This is now the only place that is officially listed as having vegetarian meals in the park.
+The only vegan option is a set menu with soup and pasta with a vegetable tomato sauce.

 The Instagram account Vegan at Tokyo Disney Resort is the best source of up to date information including which snacks are vegan.